 - Water Volume – 2,200,000 Gallons +

 Really, we wish this could have been number 1.
 There is a very special place in our hearts for the Monterey Bay Aquarium and we adore the location, the exhibits, and all the fantastic work the aquarium does for the conservation in the surrounding area, one of our favorite coastal regions in the world.

 However being objective it does not quite live up to the Number 1 Spot as you will see, it is Streets ahead of any other aquarium on the list though.
 The Stars of the show are the super cute Sea Otters.
 These are all rescue animals and have been part of the Aquarium’s successful campaign to reintroduce the furry critter back to the coasts of California.
 This incredible success is one of the reasons we adore the Non-Profit Aquarium.

 On top of the Otters and the unbelievably beautiful setting, The Aquarium is packed with amazing Exhibits.
 The vast open ocean tank is over a million gallons and filled with schooling baitfish, just like the sardines that school in the bay and bring in the Giant Whales.
-The Sardines are accompanied by a host of pelagic open ocean creatures, Turtles, Giant Bluefin and Yellowfin Tuna, Hammerhead Sharks, Sandbar Sharks, Mahi Mahi, Stingrays, and more.
+The Sardines are accompanied by a host of pelagic open ocean creatures, Turtles, Giant Bluefin and Yellowfin Tuna, Hammerhead Sharks, Sandbar Sharks, and Mahi Mahi, Stingrays, and more.
 It is a wonderful display.

 The Deep Exhibit is one of our favorites, the dark underground bunker hosting a myriad of rare and elusive creatures such as Pacific Octopus, Humbolt Squid, and the Prehistoric Nautilus, We never dreamed of seeing these living fossils alive until we arrived here.

 The Aquarium is a place of wonder and amazement.
-We adore it, along with the beautiful down where it resides.
-If you are heading down the PCH, Which you should!
-Do not miss out on Monterey Bay, its stunning wildlife, and its incredible Aquarium!
+We adore it, along with the beautiful town where it resides.
+If you are heading down the PCH…which you should, do not miss out on Monterey Bay, its stunning wildlife, and its incredible Aquarium!

 1 – Georgia Aquarium